bup/bup/note/main.md

   e.g. its `bup.split.files` and `bup.split.trees` settings.
 See
   `bup-get`(1) for additional information.

+* `bup get --missing <fail|ignore> ...` can now specify how to handle missing objects that are encountered during a transfer. `fail`, the default, causes bup to exit with a nonzero status, and `ignore` causes bup to skip over them; `ignore` is currently only supported by `--unnamed` and is potentially *dangerous*. `--missing ignore` is the preferred replacement for the existing `--ignore-missing`.

 * The default pack compression level can now be configured via either `pack.compression` or `core.compression`.
 See `bup-config`(5) for additional information.